nens/threedi-docs/source/g_inflow.rst

 The parametrisation for the impervious surface types is fixed.
 It uses the following parameters:

-.. list-table:: Parameters Impervious Surface
+.. list-table:: Inflow model parameters for each available combination of surface class and inclination
    :widths: 30 30 30 30 30 30 30 30 30
    :header-rows: 1